Cooking with “Iron Chef America” host and celebrity Farm Show chef Jet Tila

-HARRSIBURG, Pa.
-(WHTM) – The host of “Iron Chef America” on Food Network, and “Authentically Asian” on facebook watch, also an author and frequent guest on “Chopped” and a whole host of other shows.
+HARRISBURG, Pa.
+(WHTM) –- The host of “Iron Chef America” on Food Network, and “Authentically Asian” on facebook watch, also an author and frequent guest on “Chopped” and a whole host of other shows shared some delicious recipes with us.

+Jet Tila is making two dishes, the first is called Buddha’s Delight, and the second dish is cast iron roasted brussel sprouts.

 Yield: 4 servings

 “This is a light, healthy but super flavorful vegetable stir fry.
 I’d serve it with brown rice for times you just want a satisfying lighter meal.
-The tip here is to cut all the vegetable into ¼” strips and keep smaller vegetable like snow peas and beansprouts whole.”
+The tip here is to cut all the vegetables into ¼” strips and keep smaller vegetables like snow peas and beansprouts whole.”

 Sauce: